Sonata165/sonata165.github.io/projects/amt.md

 ### Full Song Transcription
-Below we present the song <a href="https://www.youtube.com/watch?v=XWS1IRF_IFA" target="_blank">Angelina from Tommy Emmanuel</a> and transcription from different models.
+Below we present the song <a href="https://www.youtube.com/watch?v=XWS1IRF_IFA" target="_blank">Angelina from Tommy Emmanuel</a> along with transcriptions from different models.
 Note that this is an out-of-domain case for all models, since there is no fingerstyle solo guitar in the training set.

 <style>
 .demo-list { margin-bottom: 1.2em; }